pekelund-dev/codex-test/docs/test-environment.md

   -var "env_name=test"
 ```

-Terraform applies the same resource layout as the gcloud helper.
-Use the outputs for bucket names, service accounts, and repository IDs when deploying.
+Terraform applies the same resource layout as the gcloud helper and also stands up Cloud Run services using the public `gcr.io/cloudrun/hello` image so you can see the endpoints immediately.
+Use the outputs for bucket names, service accounts (including the upload account), repository IDs, and service URLs when deploying.

 ## Step 2: Deploy the services